freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **How can I report a bug that is not on board?**

-If you think you've found a bug, first read the ["Help I've Found a Bug"](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.
+If you think you've found a bug, first read the ["Help I've Found a Bug"](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions carefully.

 If you're confident it's a new bug, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so that we can reproduce the bug.
 We have a pre-defined issue template to help you through this.
+Make sure your issue is not security related.
+For that there is another protocol to be followed as described elow.

 Please note that any issues that seek coding help on a challenge will be closed.
 The issue tracker is strictly for codebase related issues and discussions.
 Whenever in doubt, you should [seek assistance on the forum](https://www.freecodecamp.org/forum) before making a report.